Counselling services for Children

-Counselling services for children under 10 provides therapeutic intervention for children under 10 years old through a range of therapeutic disciplines including Play, Music, Clay or Integrative CYP therapeutic approaches.
+Counselling services for children provides therapeutic intervention for children up to 13 years old through a range of therapeutic disciplines including Play, Music, Clay or Integrative CYP therapeutic approaches.
 The children’s counselling typically consists of sessions up to 50-minutes with an average of 6-10 sessions over the course of the counselling process.

 The service meets a diverse range of emotional and psychological needs that can be addressed through therapeutic support.
 The primary mode of delivery is face-to-face mainly in our Belfast office and in some outreach centres.

 The counselling services for Children under 10 is available for any child and may be as a direct referral from parents or caregivers or through a third party such as GP, Social Services or other health professional agency.
 We accept self-funded referrals and also have a number of funded projects which can provide therapy at no cost to the service user.

 Often an initial assessment will be completed with the Childs parent(s), caregiver(s) or legal guardian to determine if this is the most appropriate service for the child.
 A child under 10 will not usually be able to give informed consent for counselling, so the caregiver will give this on their behalf.
 However, the child counsellors will assess if the child is willing to engage in counselling support before commencing.

 The counsellor will also assess and respond to any risk or concerns around a child’s safety in accordance with Relate NI policy and procedures, which may include reporting safeguarding concerns to an appropriate third party (i.e., Caregiver, GP, PSNI, Social Service).